jbelelieu/atos/docs/index.md

 - On Mac: `brew update && brew install php && brew link php`
   - To update an existing version of PHP: `brew update && brew upgrade php && brew link --overwrite --force php`
+- You can test your machine's version of PHP from teh command line using `php -v`

 # Update Your Default Settings (Optional Step)